igaro/app/README.md

 [ ![Codeship Status for igaro/app](https://codeship.com/projects/d521e620-04a0-0133-19ae-1a88c4115bd9/status?branch=master)](https://codeship.com/projects/89386)

-Igaro App is a comprehensive web-app (SPA+) architecture using native ES5/6 JavaScript API.
+Igaro App is a web-app (SPA+) architecture using native ES5/6 JavaScript API.

+## Why Igaro App?

+Are you tired of JavaScript frameworks that promise you the world and demo it to you with a simple "Hello World" data binding example?

+Are you weary of investing time and energy learning the quirks of a framework only to find that when it comes to building something substantial it causes you pain?

+Are you a developer that prefers structure and performance over rapid "kick it out the door" development?

+Do you want to use the native ES5/ES6 JavaScript API without JQuery, Loadash and a hundred other dependencies?

+If so, welcome to Igaro App!

 ## Repo = App = Live Demo

-The repo you download here is the App you'll have running on your local machine, and which is continuously deployed to: [http://app.igaro.com](http://app.igaro.com)
+The repository you download here is fully featured App you'll soon have running on your local machine, and which is continuously deployed to: [http://app.igaro.com](http://app.igaro.com)

+By reading some of the documentation and using your natural inquisitiveness to change things you'll quickly get to grips and be on your way.

+Igaro App is just "plain old object orientated JavaScript", with some easy to use spice (read about [http://app.igaro.com/#/bless](Bless) if you want a taste!).

 ## Documentation

-All modules are comprehensibly documented in the /modules section within the demo and also inline via JSDoc.
+All modules are comprehensibly documented in the /modules section within the app and also inline via JSDoc.

 ## Install & Build